mcinglis/c-style/readme.md

+#### `#include` the definition of everything you use

+Don't depend on what your headers include.
+If your code uses a symbol, include the header file where that symbol is defined.

+This saves your readers and fellow developers from having to follow a trail of includes just to find the definition of a symbol you're using.
+Your code should just tell them where it comes from.

+It also helps to future-proof your code if a header stops including another header.

 #### Avoid unified headers

 Unified headers are bad, because they relieve the library developer of the responsibility to provide loosely-coupled modules clearly separated by their purpose and abstraction.
 Even if the developer (thinks she) does this anyway, a unified header increases compilation time, and couples the user's program to the entire library, regardless of if they need it.
+There are numerous other disadvantages, touched on in the points above.

 There was a good expose on unified headers on [Programmers' Stack Exchange](http://programmers.stackexchange.com/questions/185773/library-design-provide-a-common-header-file-or-multiple-headers).
 An answer mentions that it's reasonable for something like GTK+ to only provide a single header file.
 I agree, but I think that's due to the bad design of GTK+, and it's not intrinsic to a graphical toolkit.